rien333/numbersense-vae/thesis/README.md

 "The generative basis of natural number concepts" vaguely supports the biological case for generative models and number sense (generation being some kind of innate skill or something)-->
-3. Relatedly, visual sense of number is an emergent property of hierarchically organized neurons embedded in generative learning models, either artificial or biological \[Stoianov and Zorzi (2012);
+3. Relatedly, visual sense of number is an emergent property of hierarchically organized neurons embedded in generative learning models, either artificial or biological (Stoianov and Zorzi 2012;
-    \]. 🌸 The fact that visual number sense exist in animals and human newborns suggests that it is an implicitly learned skill learned at the neural level, for animals do not exhibit a lot of vertical learning, let alone human newborns having received much numerical training.
+    [**???**]{.citeproc-not-found data-reference-id="ref"}). 🌸 The fact
+    that visual number sense exist in animals and human newborns suggests that it is an implicitly learned skill learned at the neural level, for animals do not exhibit a lot of vertical learning, let alone human newborns having received much numerical training.
     Deemed as a generally unrealistic trope of artificial learning by AI critics (Dreyfus 2007) and research into the human learning process (Zorzi, Testolin, and Stoianov 2013a), modeling visual number necessitates non-researcher depended features.
 This will restrict the choice of algorithm to so called *unsupervised* learning algorithms, as such an algorithm will learn its own particular representation of the data distribution.
 Given their ability to infer the underlying stochastic representation of the data, i.e. perform in autonomous feature determination, *Varitional Autoencoders* (VAEs) seem fit to tackle this problem ([**section x.x**](#vae) details their precise working).
 Moreover, VAEs are trained in an unsupervised manner, similar to how learning visual